Spatial Annealing for Efficient Few-shot Neural Rendering: Method Analysis

-While our method introduces two additional hyperparameters: decreasing speed $\vartheta$ and initial sphere size $f_s$, both are crucial for modulating early training stage blurriness.
-We observe that enhancements over the base architecture are consistently robust, particularly with a larger $f_s$ and smaller $\vartheta$, which favor global geometry reconstruction.
-Our robustness validation, presented in Tab. \ref{tab:abl_fs_var}, involved varying $f_s$ and $\vartheta$ from 0.05 to 0.35 in increments of 0.05, while maintaining other parameters as detailed in Sec. \ref{experiments}.
-Results in normal black indicate improved PSNR metrics over TriMipRF \cite{hu2023tri}, whereas blue signifies reductions.
-Despite some performance drops at high $\vartheta$ and low $f_s$, leading to suboptimal geometry, our method predominantly enhances metrics with higher $f_s$ and lower $\vartheta$.
-These findings affirm our method's practicality and robustness concerning hyperparameter variations.

-To thoroughly assess our proposed method's efficacy, we conduct an ablation study using the Blender dataset \cite{mildenhall2021nerf} and the Shiny Blender dataset \cite{verbin2022ref}, each with 8 input views, as detailed in Tab. \ref{tab:abl}.
-We evaluate the contributions of the newly introduced spatial annealing strategy (Sa) and the spherical harmonic mask (SH Mask) separately.
-The findings reveal that the spatial annealing strategy significantly enhances performance in a few-shot setting, achieving a PSNR increase of 1.2 dB on the Blender dataset and 2.3 dB on the Shiny Blender dataset with Sa alone.
-These results underscore the substantial improvement afforded by our method.
+To thoroughly assess the efficacy of our proposed method, we conduct qualitative and quantitative ablation studies using the Blender dataset \cite{mildenhall2021nerf} with 8 input views, as detailed in Fig. \ref{fig:abl} and Tab. \ref{tab:abl}.
+We evaluate the contributions of the newly introduced spatial annealing strategy (SA) and the spherical harmonic mask (SHM) separately.
+The findings reveal that the spatial annealing strategy significantly enhances performance in a few-shot setting, achieving a 1.2 dB increase in PSNR on the Blender dataset with SA alone.
+Regarding qualitative results, the rendered RGB images and depth maps demonstrate that our spatial annealing strategy primarily enhances the reconstruction of low-frequency geometry but does not effectively address color distortions.
+Conversely, the SHM effectively mitigates color distortions but fails to resolve geometric underfitting.
+The combination of both strategies results in well-established geometry and photorealistic rendering.
+These results underscore the substantial improvements achieved by our method.